Welcome to Poolandspa.com

 Dear Spa Guy:

-I keep getting disgusting white foam on the top of my hot tub water.
+I keep getting disgusting white foam on the top of my hot tub spa water.
 After I refill the tub, the water is great for about 4 weeks, then the foam starts.
 Gradually after a few more weeks, it gets so high that I cannot see my husband any more through the foam.
-What causes this and how can I get rid of it ? - Foamy in West Hampton, NY
+What causes this and how can I get rid of it ? – Foamy in West Hampton, NY

 Dear Foamy,

-Hot tub water foam is caused when the Total Dissolved Solids (TDS) level in the water build up and are brought to the water surface by either the use of the air bubbler (blower) or the air being injected through your jets.
-The dissolved solids in the water sort of "stick" to the air bubbles coming up through the water and are brought to the surface.
-You see this as "foam".
+Hot tub spa water foam is caused when the Total Dissolved Solids (TDS) level in the water build up and are brought to the water surface by either the use of the air bubbler (blower) or the air being injected through your jets.
+The dissolved solids in the water sort of “stick” to the air bubbles coming up through the water and are brought to the surface.
+You see this as “foam”.
 The foam is actually the dissolved solids clinging to the air bubbles as they escape upwards into the air.
-The foam is the "stuff" that was previously dissolved in the water.
+The foam is the “stuff” that was previously dissolved in the water.

 TDS levels can build up in the water from many things.
 When you get in a hot tub, a lot of unpleasant stuff comes off of you.
-Perspiration, dead skin cells, underarm deodorant, soap residue and dirt from bathing suits, skin lotions and creams, hair spray, etc. Some of this microscopic stuff is caught by your filter, but a lot of it simply dissolves in the water.
-Also, every time you add any type of chemical to the water, you are introducing additional solids into the same body of water.
+Perspiration, dead skin cells, underarm deodorant, soap residue and dirt from bathing suits, skin lotions and creams, hair spray, etc.

 Depending on how much of these items are put into the water, and how fast (days, weeks, or months), this will determine the point at which your water becomes saturated.
 Once that starts to happen, the first thing you will see is the foam.
 Soon thereafter, the water will permanently cloud – as it reaches its true saturation point of TDS’s.

 Once that happens, no amount of filtering or additional chemicals will clear the water and you will have to change it.
-Water Defoamer will help combat foam for a while, but your best bet is to be as clean as possible before going into the tub.
+Hot Tub Spa Water Defoamer will help combat foam for a while, but your best bet is to be as clean as possible before going into the tub.
 That way you should be able to get about 8 weeks between water changes.